 Home & Family

-Sherita Hale, a SNAP-Ed educator in Sumter and Pickens counties, is hearing stories from members of a Live Well Faith Community in Sumter County, where she provided the Live Well Faith Nutrition Education series class.
+Sherita Hale, a SNAP-Ed educator in Sumter and Pickens counties, is hearing stories from members of a Live Well Faith Community in Sumter County, where she provided the Live Well Faith Communities series class.
 Hale said members of a faith community in Livingston, Alabama, are taking the lessons to heart.

 An example is one member who enjoyed a particular lesson about food safety.
 The lesson detailed how to clean the cooking space, safe food temperatures and how to defrost in a safe manner.